Phase boundaries and the Widom line from the Ruppeiner geometry of fluids

 \section{Conclusion and Recommendations}

-In exploring the physical interpretation of Ruppeiner thermodynamic metric, we investigated its geodesics and Ricci curvature as applied to different systems.
-We also introduced an alternative formulation of the Ruppeiner metric wherein the number of particles is held constant (Ruppeiner-$N$ metric), instead of the usual method where the volume is held constant (Ruppeiner-$V$ metric).
+This work was an exploration of the geodesics and Ricci curvature of the Ruppeiner geometry of different fluid systems.
+We have discovered that basing geometric prescriptions for important thermodynamic curves, such as phase boundaries and the Widom line, on an alternative Ruppeiner-$N$ metric rather than the usual Ruppeiner metric gives better agreement with standard thermodynamic methods.
+This alternative Ruppeiner-$N$ metric keeps the number of particles constant, as opposed to the usual Ruppeiner metric which keeps the volume constant.
+Our overall message is that the Ruppeiner-$N$ metric may be the appropriate metric to use when studying phase diagrams with thermodynamic geometry.

-We reviewed the work of Diósi et al.\cite{diosi1989mapping} where they introduced a geodesics-based redefinition of phases, particularly of the van der Waals fluid.
-The authors have generated boundaries that partitions the van der Waals state space into regions where states have ``coherent'' phase.
-With the boundaries extending to the supercritical region, it presents as a possible classification of states by phase above the critical point, where the notion of a distinct phase blurs out.
-To test whether the Diósi boundaries correspond to some physical process or transition, we plotted the Widom line, a thermodynamic line considered to be the continuation of the phase boundary, atop their boundaries.
-However, we did not see any correlation.
-More so, the Diósi boundaries were not entirely consistent with the standard phase boundary on the subcritical region.
-Thus, their partitioning scheme remains to be abstract and mathematical.
-While they have used the Ruppeiner-$V$ metric, here we investigated the van der Waals state space under the Ruppeiner-$N$ metric.
-We found that geodesics generated by the Ruppeiner-$N$ metric detects the presence of the critical isochore, which for the van der Waals fluid is also the isotherm thermodynamic Widom line (locus of isobaric heat capacity maxima along isotherms).
-Our result tells us that the geodesics select the Widom line to be the boundary that separates states on the supercritical region.
+The advantages of the Ruppeiner-$N$ metric already show up in its geodesics.
+We revisited the pioneering work of Diósi et al.\cite{diosi1989mapping} that first introduced a geodesic-based redefinition of phases for the van der Waals fluid using the standard Ruppeiner-$V$ metric.
+In implementing their classification scheme, however, we found no correspondence between their boundaries and the Widom line in the supercritical region.
+Moreover, the Diósi boundaries were not even entirely consistent with the standard phase boundary in the subcritical region.
+This disconnect suggests that their partitioning scheme may have little to do with thermodynamics.
+In contrast, we have shown that geodesics of the Ruppeiner-$N$ metric detect the presence of the critical isochore, which for the van der Waals fluid is also the isotherm thermodynamic Widom line (i.e., the locus of isobaric heat capacity maxima along isotherms).
+With our proposed metric, the geodesics select the Widom line as the separating boundary in the supercritical region, thus making thermodynamic geometry more faithful to actual thermodynamics.